 - One entrance free of charge to the hotel’s spa centre

-Flight to Malaga and transfer to your hotel in Almunecar on the beach east of the city for seven nights half board accommodation.
+Day One: Flight to Malaga and transfer to your hotel (55 miles) in Almunecar on the beach east of the city for seven nights half board accommodation.

-Free time until your transfer to the airport and you return flight.
+Day Eight: Free time until your transfer to the airport and your return flight.

 Andalucia’s Eastern Coast – Granada and Almeria